tobscher/build-web-application-with-golang_EN/README.md

 Because I'm interested in web application development, I used my free time to write this book as open source version.
 It doesn't mean that I have a very good ability to build web applications; I would like to share what I've done with Go in building web applications.

 - For those of you who are working with PHP/Python/Ruby, you will learn how to build a web application with Go.
-- For those of you who are working with C/C++, you will learn how the web works.
+- For those of you who are working with C/C++, you will know how the web works.

 I believe the purpose of studying is sharing with others.
 The happiest thing in my life is sharing everything I've known with more people.